What Is a Business Case?

 12. Progress Reports

 Have a plan in place to monitor and track your progress during the project to compare planned to actual progress.
-There are task tracking tools that can help you monitor progress and performance.
+There are project tracking tools that can help you monitor progress and performance.

 Again, using a project management tool improves your ability to see what’s happening in your project.
 ProjectManager has tracking tools like dashboards and status reports that give you a high-level view and more detail, respectively.
 Unlike light-weight apps that make you set up a dashboard, ours is embedded in the tool.
 Better still, our cloud-based software gives you real-time data for more insightful decision-making.
 Also, get reports on more than just status updates, but timesheets, workload, portfolio status and much more, all with just one click.
 Then filter the reports and share them with stakeholders to keep them updated.